shinoobu/My-Portfolio/index.md

 This is what I did in course: CSCI 522 at University of Southern California.

-In this course, I worked with Prime Engine to implement:
+In this course, I worked in Prime Engine to implement:

 *   Random patrol waypoints
 *   Track & Shoot